gvwilson/thirdbit/src/fiction/in-heck/index.md

 and there were people sitting at them.
 A moose was working through a page of arithmetic problems while an orangutan patiently assembled a jigsaw puzzle.
+Both wore helmets like the one the bot had to put on her.

 "Position number five."
 She jumped at the gravelly voice.

-"Position number five," the boar repeated.
+"Position number five," the boar at the desk by the door repeated.
-He was missing one tusk and his eyes were dull, but at least he was looking at her.
+He was missing one tusk and his eyes were dull.
+Lights rippled around the rim of the slightly battered helmet on his head.

 "I—" she started,
-and then stopped.
-Papa?"
+but then her hands flew to her mouth.
+"Papa?" she managed.
 There,
 seated at a desk one row over, was her father.